Biju Patnaik University of Technology

 Biju Patnaik University of Technology (BPUT) is a public state university located in Rourkela, Odisha, India.
-It was established on 21 November 2002 and named after Biju Patnaik, a former Chief Minister of Odisha.
+It was established on 21 November 2002 and was named after Biju Patnaik, former Chief Minister of Odisha.

 History

 It came into being on 21 November 2002 through the Biju Patnaik University of Technology (BPUT) Act of Government of Odisha.
 Its foundation stone was laid in 2003 by Dr. A.P.J.
 Abdul Kalam, then President of India.

 The main objective of instituting the university was to ensure a common curriculum and uniform evaluation for Engineering, Management, Pharmacy and Architecture colleges in the states.

 It started functioning at its Chhend Colony campus in 2013.
 Construction of The Centre for Advance PG Studies and Student Complex was completed in 2014.

 Campus

 The campus of Biju Patnaik University of Technology is located at Chhend Colony, Rourkela in Odisha with an area of 125 acres.
 It is about 7 km from Rourkela railway station, Odisha.
 It has its jurisdiction over entire state of Orissa.